 Housing Associations manage almost 31,000 homes across South Yorkshire (around 5% of the total stock) and will continue to play a role in delivering new affordable homes for rent and homes for sale.
+As part of this process they also play a key role in placemaking and shaping, contributing to wider sustainability goals, and supporting economic growth, both through a direct contribution to the housing and construction industries in South Yorkshire and also in creating attractive living environments which help attract and retain new employees and residents.

 The South Yorkshire Housing Prospectus (2022) shows how the region's housing associations working in partnership with SYMCA and the Local Authorities, aim to work together to deliver South Yorkshire's housing priorities.
 The Prospectus highlights five key themes: